 - Wipe the mold off using a paper towel.

 - Dip a microfiber cloth into vinegar, then apply it until the surface is saturated and wait for around fifteen minutes.
 This will kill the mold from its root.

 - Finally, rinse off the chair with a damp cloth and let it dry.

 Heavy mildew buildup won’t come off the first time you clean, so repeat the procedure.
 Spray cleaner, let it settle, scrub, and wipe away the remains.
 For tougher and more stubborn stains, the above steps may not be enough though.
 If you’ve done the process three or four times and a patch of mildew won’t go away, it’s time to pull out the magic erasers.

 3. Use magic erasers

 Magic eraser sponges can save you a lot of time.
 They come with powerful cleaners inside.
 All you have to do is get them wet, squeeze out the excess, and start wiping.
-In addition, magic erasers are helpful to clean up messes on many surfaces like fiberglass or teak deck, window frames, rod storage, and the livewell surfaces.
-Keep a pack on your boat to wipe off any coffee spills, fish blood, wet dog prints the moment they appear.
+In addition, magic erasers are helpful in cleaning up messes on many surfaces like fiberglass or teak deck, window frames, rod storage, and livewell surfaces.
+Keep a pack on your boat to wipe off any coffee spills, fish blood, or wet dog prints the moment they appear.

 4. Apply vinyl protectant

 Now, your seats look nice and clean.
-But they won’t stay that way for long if you don’t apply vinyl protectant.
-Boat seats are exposed directly to all kinds of harshest weathering, they need extra attention.
+But they won’t stay that way for long if you don’t apply the vinyl protectant.
+Boat seats are exposed directly to all kinds of harshest weathering; they need extra attention.
 Plus, applying the protectant only takes a few minutes.
-Simply spray it on and wipe dry with a clean cloth.
+Simply spray it on and wipe it dry with a clean cloth.

 Additionally, here are a few tips to prevent mildew from coming back: